-Carlo Strenger is a philosopher and psychoanalyst, professor of psychology at Tel Aviv University and chair of clinical psychology.
-The author of six previous books he is a internationally renowned commentator on Israeli affairs, writing primarily for Haaretz, Israel’s leading liberal newspaper, but also for The Guardian, Huffington Post, The New York Times and other outlets.
+Carlo Strenger is a philosopher and psychoanalyst, professor of philosophy and psychology at Tel Aviv University and chair of clinical psychology.
+The author of six previous books is an internationally renowned commentator on Israeli affairs, writing primarily for Haaretz, Israel’s leading liberal newspaper, but also for Neue Zürcher Zeitung, The Guardian, Huffington Post, The New York Times and Foreign Policy.

 Israel: Torn between Democracy and Theocracy

 Why is Israel, a country with a population of less than eight million people, in the world’s headlines almost every day?
 Why does it evoke such polarized emotions?
 And why have Israel’s policies, for decades, ostensibly prevented any movement towards a peace settlement with the Arab world?

 In Israel, Introduction to a Difficult Country, Carlo Strenger, philosopher, psychoanalyst and political commentator for Israel’s leading liberal newspaper Haaretz gives a provocative answer to these questions.

 Israel, Strenger claims, is misleading.
 It looks like a modern high-tech superpower, but it is a belated country that has come into existence only sixty-three years ago.
 Through his encounters with Israeli politicians, rabbis and intellectuals Strenger shows that there is no such thing as Israeli society: Israel is torn into five sub-culture that hardly communicate with each other and have very different visions for the country’s future.